Lightning (Final Fantasy): Other appearances

 Lightning features as a playable character representing the Final Fantasy XIII games in the Theatrhythm rhythm game subseries.
 She is featured, sporting her XIII-2 design, in Final Fantasy Airborne Brigade.
 Lightning is a playable character in the mobile crossover games Final Fantasy: All the Bravest and Record Keeper, a powered-up character form in Final Fantasy Explorers, a chibi figure in Final Fantasy in Itadaki Street Mobile, and a character card in Final Fantasy Artniks.
 In response to speculation about her continued role in the Final Fantasy series after Lightning Returns' release, Kitase clarified in 2013 that she would appear in spin-off titles, but that her role in the main series had ended.

-Outside the Final Fantasy franchise, Lightning features in a minigame in Kingdom Hearts Re:coded, then in a collaboration between the Final Fantasy series and Puzzle & Dragons alongside other established series characters, and versions of her outfit from XIII may be worn by protagonist Aya Brea in The 3rd Birthday and a character from arcade shooter Gunslinger Stratos 2.
-Maaya Sakamoto, who portrays both Aya and Lightning, voiced Aya to sound like Lightning when the outfit is equipped.
+Outside the Final Fantasy franchise, Lightning features in a minigame in Kingdom Hearts Re:coded, and in a collaboration between the Final Fantasy series and Puzzle & Dragons alongside other established series characters.
+Versions of her outfit from XIII may be worn by protagonist Aya Brea in The 3rd Birthday and a character from arcade shooter Gunslinger Stratos 2.
+Sakamoto, who portrays both Aya and Lightning, voiced Aya to sound like Lightning when the outfit is equipped.

 In merchandise and promotion

 Lightning has been featured in Final Fantasy XIII-themed merchandise produced by Square Enix.
 The two pieces directly inspired by the character are necklaces and a mild perfume called "Lightning eau de toilette".
-Action figures of Lightning in her three main iterations were produced by Play Arts Kai, a company often hired to make figurines of characters and creatures from the Final Fantasy series.
+Action figures of Lightning in her three main iterations were produced by figurine company Play Arts Kai.
 Cards depicting the character are available in the Final Fantasy Trading Card Game.
 Lightning appears in a live-action PlayStation commercial titled "Michael", alongside characters such as Nathan Drake, Kratos and Cole McGrath.
 An actress portrayed the character at the Final Fantasy 25th Anniversary Event during Asia Game Show 2013.
 She was portrayed again in a Japanese live-action/CGI TV commercial for Lightning Returns: Final Fantasy XIII.
 In April 2012, Lightning and other characters from XIII-2 were used to showcase Prada designs in a 12-page section in the male fashion magazine Arena Homme +.
 To promote Lightning Returns, Lightning was featured on the packaging of snacks produced by Ezaki Glico.
-In 2015, she was used in a CGI advertising video by French fashion house Louis Vuitton.
-The video was animated by Visual Works, designed by Nomura and directed by Louis Vuttion's Nicolas Ghesquière.
-In 2017, Lightning featured alongside Snow in a Chinese Nissan commercial.
+She later was used in a 2015 Louis Vuitton advert, and a 2017 Chinese Nissan commercial alongside Snow.